Qigong Class @ the Library

 Perrot Walks!

-Join us on Tuesday, October 21st, at 9:30 am at the second concession stand at Tod’s Beach for Perrot Walks.
-We will walk at a leisurely pace and enjoy conversation and the beauty of Tod’s Point.
+Join us on Tuesday, December 2nd, at 10 am outside the main entrance of the Library for Perrot Walks.
+We will walk at a leisurely pace and enjoy conversation and the beauty of Binney Park.
 All fitness levels are welcome.

 For more information, call us at 203-637-1066 or email adultprogramming@perrotlibrary.org.